rturcotte861/RepData_PeerAssessment1/PA1_template.md

 - The mean is no longer skewed to lower value compared to the median, i.e. the mean and median are equivalent.

 ## Are there differences in activity patterns between weekdays and weekends?
-For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part.
+For this part, the weekdays() function and the dataset with the filled-in missing values will be used.

 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r